 What is a flattened PDF?

 A PDF document usually has multiple layers with different content or information in each layer.
-When flattening a PDF, previously separated contents of the document merge into one.
-In short, after the flattening process, multiple layers of text, images, page numbers, and header styles become one single layer.
-Interactive elements in PDF forms (checkboxes, text boxes, radio buttons, drop-down lists, etc.) are no longer fillable, and annotations become "native text".
+When you flatten a PDF, the previously separate contents of the document merge into one.
+In short, after flattening, multiple layers of text, images, page numbers, and header styles become a single layer.
+Interactive elements in PDF forms (checkboxes, text boxes, radio buttons, drop-down lists, etc.) are no longer fillable, and annotations become native text.

 Why flatten PDFs?